ramo1606/Playdate-Breakout/README.md

 # Breakout Game for Playdate

-This is a Breakout-style game developed for the Playdate console using C89.
+This is a modern take on the classic Breakout game, developed for the Playdate handheld gaming system.
+The game features enhanced gameplay mechanics, visual effects, and power-ups, all implemented in C using the Playdate SDK.

 ## Project Structure